MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

 ### Regex

 Regular expressions or regex are a powerful tool to extract key pieces of data from raw text.

-Try your regex here : https://pythex.org/
+You can try your regex expressions in :
+- https://pythex.org/ for a python oriented regex editor
+- https://regexr.com/ for a more visual explanation behind the expressions (good for getting started)

 ```python